Everyone has read and is talking about Havoc’s article.

 More prosaically, gcjx is nearing code generation.
 If I find time

-this weekend it will generate its first .class file by
+this weekend it will generate its first .class

 Monday.
 There is still a huge amount to do; if you’ve ever wanted to